vmware/dscr-for-vmware/README.md

 ## Getting Started
 ## Requirements
 **VMware.vSphereDSC** module contains Windows PowerShell Desired State Configuration Resources.
 The following table describes the required dependencies for running VMware.vSphereDSC Resources.

  **Required dependency**   | **Minimum version**
 -------------------------- | -------------------
-`PowerShell`               | 5.1
-`PowerCLI`                 | 10.1.1
+`PowerShell`               | 5.1 (PS Core not supported) `PowerCLI`                 | 10.1.1

 For information on how to install PowerShell, please visit [Installing Windows PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell?view=powershell-5.1).

 For information on how to install PowerCLI, please visit the [PowerCLI Blog](https://blogs.vmware.com/PowerCLI/2018/02/powercli-10.html).

 You also need to configure the DSC LCM on a Windows machine where the resources will run.
 For more information on how to configure it, please visit [Desired State Configuration Quick Start](https://docs.microsoft.com/en-us/powershell/dsc/quickstart)